Blue moki: Predators

-Blue moki are seen as a ‘game’ fish in New Zealand and are commercially fished, this is why Humans are seen as one of blue moki's predators.
+Blue moki are seen as a 'game' fish in New Zealand and are commercially fished, this is why Humans are seen as one of blue moki's predators.
 Blue moki stocks were seriously depleted in New Zealand in 1975.
-Humans are the blue moki's largest predator, which fishes them commercially using set nets in the areas between East Cape and Kaikoura.
+Humans are the blue moki's largest predator, which fishes them commercially using set nets in the areas between East Cape and Kaikōura.
 Catches have been consistent at around 400 tonne per year; fish mortality other than commercial fishing is low.
 Moki are also caught recreationally through spear fishing and boat fishing in small catch.

 Parasites

 Cultural use

-Maori view blue moki as having special significance in community and life believing that blue moki spawn in Cape runaway and that there are traditional fishing grounds for blue moki where customary fishing practices took place in earlier times.
+Māori view blue moki as having special significance in community and life believing that blue moki spawn in Cape runaway and that there are traditional fishing grounds for blue moki where customary fishing practices took place in earlier times.
 Iwi also consider fishing blue moki by set nets in the area a cultural offence.